Detailed Guide to ServBay Directory Structure

 )

-Resetting the root password for MariaDB, MySQL, or PostgreSQL is usually done via command-line tools or the ServBay control panel, not by editing configuration files directly.
+password for MariaDB, MySQL, or PostgreSQL is typically done via specific CLI tools or the ServBay Control Panel, not by directly editing configs.

 Caddy (etc/caddy